logicalclocks/logicalclocks.github.io/docs/admin/oauth2/create-azure-client.md

 !!! note

-    If your hopsworks cluster is created on the cloud (managed.hopsworks.ai), you can find your *HOPSWORKS-URI* by going to the [managed.hopsworks.ai dashboard](https://managed.hopsworks.ai/dashboard) in the *General* tab of your cluster and copying the URI.
+    If your Hopsworks cluster is created on the cloud (managed.hopsworks.ai), you can find your *HOPSWORKS-URI* by going to the [managed.hopsworks.ai dashboard](https://managed.hopsworks.ai/dashboard) in the *General* tab of your cluster and copying the URI.